dmoralesdev/zha_lock_manager/README.md

 ## Requirements

 - Home Assistant 2025.8 or newer
-- ZHA integration with your lock entities available
+- Zigbee Home Automation (ZHA) integration with your lock entities
-- HACS for easy install, or manual copy to `config/custom_components/zha_lock_manager`

 ## What this integration provides